Major rulings including Obamacare loom for U.S. Supreme Court | Politics

 With various states enacting new Republican-backed voting restrictions in the aftermath of former President Donald Trump's false claims that the 2020 election was stolen from him through widespread voting fraud, the court is preparing to rule in a case concerning Arizona voting limits.
 Republican proponents of Arizona's restrictions cite the need to combat voting fraud.
 A ruling upholding the restrictions could further undermine the Voting Rights Act, a landmark 1965 federal law that prohibits racial discrimination in voting.

 The court also is getting ready to decide a closely watched case involving the free speech rights of public school students.
-It involves whether a high school that punished a cheerleader for a foul-mouthed social media post made off-campus violated her free speech rights under the First Amendment.
+It involves whether a high school that punished a cheerleader for a foul-mouthed social media post made off campus on a weekend violated her free speech rights under the First Amendment.
 The court has taken up major cases on gun and abortion rights for its next term, which begins in October.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)